NanoSector/b250m-opencore-config/README.md

 Not included in this repo, I use the following kexts:

 - AGPMEnabler.kext: Used for enabling AGPM on the integrated and dedicated GPU.
 Can be generated using various tools, my kext would be useless on most other configurations.
-- [AirportBrcmFixup](https://github.com/acidanthera/AirportBrcmFixup): Used mainly for country code patches as the Fenvi card is natively supported in macOS
 - [AppleALC](https://github.com/acidanthera/AppleALC): Fixes for HDMI audio.
 I have the onboard sound controller disabled.
 - [IntelMausi](https://github.com/acidanthera/IntelMausi): Driver for the built-in Ethernet controller
 - [Lilu](https://github.com/acidanthera/Lilu): Requirement for most other kexts in this list